 Therefore, let long-suffering be your new distinguishing quality so you can be at peace while allowing joy to fill you instead.

-If you have found this blog valuable, please remember to share it on social media below.
+If you've found this blog valuable, please remember to share it on social media below.
 Sharing is a free way to share the Gospel and to let everyone know they can be content despite being around difficult people or being in inconvenient situations.

 A call for salvation